 Since they first arrived in 1993, NEC procurement contracts have had a transformative effect on the built environment and infrastructure industry in the UK and worldwide.
-They have proved that through collaboration, fair dealing and good management, even the most high-risk and complex projects can be delivered on time, within budget and without litigation.
+They have proved that through collaboration, fair dealing and good management, even the most highrisk and complex projects can be delivered on time, within budget and without litigation.

 For example, the Olympic Delivery Authority (ODA) successfully procured £7 billion of venues and infrastructure for the London 2012 Olympic and Paralympic Games - widely considered to be one of the best ever staged - using NEC.
 ODA Head of Procurement John Fernau said NEC provided, 'pro-active management of risk, a collaborative approach supporting timely delivery, full visibility on costs and transparency for assessing the impact of change'.

 This paper looks at the impact NEC contracts have had on the global built environment industry, how the contracts have evolved over time to become today's NEC4 suite, and how they continue to set the benchmark for best-practice procurement worldwide.

-Endorsed by clients
+Endorsed by Clients

 In 2015, a biennial survey by the Royal Institute of British Architects (RIBA) confirmed NEC contracts had become the most popular procurement route for UK clients, being used mostly by 42% of clients compared to 32% mostly using JCT contracts.
-It is now the standard contract suite for works, services and supply in the UK's construction, transport, water, nuclear, healthcare and local authority sectors.
+By 2022, the same survey reported a massive 74% of respondents were using a contract that included the ethos of mutual trust and cooperation.
+NEC is now the standard contract suite for works, services and supply in the UK's construction, transport, water, nuclear, healthcare and local authority sectors.

 Outside the UK, the Hong Kong government adopted NEC as the standard contract suite for its £7 billion a year public-sector works programme from 2015.

+By 2022, NEC has been used in Hong Kong on over 400 contracts with an accumulated value of over HK\$ 240 billion.
 It is the main contract suite for utility projects in South Africa and New Zealand, and has successfully delivered public and private sector building and infrastructure projects in Antarctica, Australia, China, Ireland, Netherlands, North Africa, the Philippines and South America.

-NEC is endorsed by the UK

-Construction Clients Board, the UK

-Government's Crown Commercial

-Service, the Facilities Management

-Board of the UK Cabinet Office, the

-Association for Project Management

-and the British Institute of Facilities

-Management.

-It is also recommended by the Hong Kong Development Bureau, the South African Construction Industry Development Board and by its publisher, the Institution of Civil Engineers (ICE).
+NEC is endorsed by the UK Construction Clients' Board, the UK Government's Crown Commercial Service, the Facilities Management Board of the UK Cabinet Office, the Association for Project Management and the Institute of Workplace and Facilities Management (IWFM).
+It is also recommended by the Hong Kong Development Bureau, the South African Construction Industry Development Board and by its publisher, the Institution of Civil Engineers (ICE)